Having collaborated with astronomy retailers and as an Amazon Associate, we earn from qualifying purchases. See full disclosure.

 When it comes to the telescopes and the accessories that we review or recommend, our editorial board (which is comprised entirely of astronomers) makes unbiased judgments.
 Read our telescope testing methodology or read about us.

-Green laser pointers are a helpful astronomy tool for pointing out objects and constellations in the night sky to others.
-You can use them to help other astronomers who are new to the hobby find objects in the sky or at an astronomy outreach event to educate the public.
-Whipping out a laser is a lot quicker and easier than attempting to show a group something on a screen, and it has the added benefit of being able to point at the actual night sky with minimal effects on anyone’s dark adaptation.
+I often use green laser pointers for pointing out objects in the night sky to help other astronomers who are new to the hobby or during astronomy outreach events to educate the public.
+I actually find whipping out a laser a lot quicker and easier than attempting to show a group something on a screen, and it has the added benefit of letting me point at the actual night sky with minimal effects on anyone’s dark adaptation.

 Why Green?

-Green light is the most obvious color to the dark-adapted eye and thus requires the least brightness to be seen.
-This has benefits for safety, power consumption, and preserving astronomers’ dark adaptation when using one.
-Don’t buy any laser that isn’t green for astronomical purposes (except a laser collimator, which is usually red).
+Green light is the most visible color to a dark-adapted eye and thus requires the least brightness to be seen.
+This also has benefits for safety, power consumption, and preserving astronomers’ dark adaptation while using one.

 Safety Comes First